JohnTigue/tigue.com/posts/2015-12-14-generating-topojson-debug.markdown

 twitter_card_type: summary_card_with_large_image
 twitter_image_src: null.png
 ---
+(**Update:** since originally posting this, I have learned a trick or two which avoids some of the problems discussed here.
+Nonetheless, this post still stands a potentially helpful to someone walking the same path I did.
+See below for details.)

 This is one of those posts that a confounded developer hopes to find in a time of need.
 The situation: generating [TopoJSON](https://github.com/mbostock/topojson) files.
 Presented here are two attempts to generate a TopoJSON file; the first one failed, the second worked for me, [YMMV](https://en.wiktionary.org/wiki/YMMV).